 Early Saturday morning Binghamton city police raided the off-campus residences of Alpha Chi Rho and Tau Alpha Epsilon fraternities, resulting in the arrest of three Greek life students, including Interfraternity Council President Zach Stein.

 Members of the Binghamton Police Department’s community response team dressed in plain clothes and, posing as Binghamton University students, arrested Stein—along with Claude Fong, president of Tau Alpha Epsilon, and Matthew Opramolla, a member of Alpha Chi Rho—after paying money to enter each house and consume alcohol.
 The three arrested students were charged with prohibited sale of alcohol, a class A misdemeanor, according to a statement from BPD.

-In a press release Tuesday, Binghamton University spokesperson Ryan Yarosh acknowledged the arrests and said that the University is conducting their own investigation into the matter.
+In a press release Tuesday, Binghamton University spokesperson Ryan Yarosh acknowledged the arrests and said that the University is conducting its own investigation into the matter.

 “The University will refer to the Student Code of Conduct and the Fraternity and Sorority Governance documents to hold both individual students and the organizations accountable under University disciplinary procedures, in addition to whatever action may be taken to address criminal charges,” Yarosh said in the press release.
 “The University will also notify the organizational offices/representatives of the two fraternities involved.”